harbour/core/harbour/examples/dbu/readme.txt

 It's recommended to patch original source code with included in this dir .dif file, to make it run smoother under various platforms.
-You can use this command to apply the patch:
+You can use GNU Patch to apply this patch, with this command:

 patch -N -i dbu.dif